-Robotic Process Automation (RPA) has been the talk of the ECM industry in recent years, growing an estimated four-fold over the past three years.
+Robotic Process Automation (RPA) is on the rise.
+In the past three years alone, it has grown an estimated four-fold.
 But largely due to the slow, inefficient nature of traditional approaches to RPA process identification and mapping, only 52% of firms using RPA have expanded their digital workforce to include more than simply ten bots.
 To help organizations overcome the challenges of slow RPA implementation, Kryon created Full-Cycle Automation.
 This solution uses Kryon’s signature Process Discovery digital worker analytics tool to create a simpler, more engaging approach to the development and deployment of RPA.

 But what exactly are the costs and benefits associated with Kryon Full-Cycle Automation?
 To answer this question, Kryon commissioned Forrester to conduct a Total Economic Impact™ (TEI) study investigating two Kryon RPA customers and their experiences with this technology.

 Forrester interviewed two experienced Kryon customers of different sizes and industries.
 Both had been using Kryon’s RPA solutions for several years before implementing Kryon Process Discovery™ approximately one year prior to the study.

 - Wyndham Hotels & Resorts, a 30,000-employee organization in the Travel industry, uses attended RPA bots, which are typically used in front-office settings and are a good fit for situations where the entire end-to-end process can’t be fully automated.
 Wyndham Hotels & Resorts uses these bots to provide on-demand guidance as needed to its frontline staff

 - LTCG, a 1,300-employee organization in the Insurance industry, uses unattended RPA bots, which can carry out batch operations that don’t require user intervention in the background.
 LTCG uses unattended RPA bots to increase its workforce and improve operational efficiencies